kadojs/kado/doc/Developer.md

 # Developer
+> NOTICE: Kado 3 is **DEPRECATED**, see https://kado.org for the latest version.

 This document is intended to overview the development process involving Kado and Kado modules.

 ## Initial Checkout